That's great, isn't it?

 Were they sold to actual customers, or to OEMs?
 Are those licences being used, or are they in a shipping container somewhere?
 We'd ask Ballmer, but he's pointing at something behind us and making an OMG face.

 If you think Microsoft's being selective with its numbers, Amazon's even worse.
-The firm tripled its sales day record on Black Friday, selling an incredible hemhemhem compared to last year's fiddlededee.
+According to Jeff Bezos, CEO of Amazon and private space travel company Blue Origin, the firm tripled its sales day record on Black Friday, selling an incredible hemhemhem compared to last year's fiddlededee.

 The discounted Kindle Fire sold feefifofum, a huge improvement over last year's doobiedoobiedoo, and overall sales of the Kindle family exceeded one bibbetyboo.